-- 1. If the motor is running, set power to "cut off "(lever in full back position) - 2.
-Apply full rudder deflection in the direction opposite to spin direction - 3.
-Lower the nose towards the ground to build up - speed (release stick force to neutral) 4.
-As the aircraft stops spinning neutralise rudder - deflection. - 5.
-Slowly pull up and regain horizontal flight (do not exceed airspeed and g-load limits).
+- 1. If the motor is running, set power to "cut off "(lever in full back position). - 2.
+Apply full rudder deflection in the direction opposite to spin direction. - 3.
+Lower the nose towards the ground to build up speed (release stick force to neutral). - 4.
+As the aircraft stops spinning neutralise rudder deflection.

-Motor failure during takeoff or under 100ft

-Ensure proper airspeed by lowering the nose and land the aircraft in runway heading, avoiding eventual obstacles in your way.
+Motor failure during takeoff or under 100ftEnsure proper airspeed by lowering the nose and land the aircraft in runway heading, avoiding eventual obstacles in your way.
 Set master switch to the OFF position.
-Land straight ahead,
+Land straight ahead.